-The increase in salaries and benefits for the first quarter of 2013 compared to the same period of 2012 was due to the increased expenditures we incurred to support expansion of our operations both in the U.S and internationally.
-As a percentage of revenues, salaries and benefits decreased to 24.2% for the first quarter of 2013 from 25.4% for the first quarter of 2012.
-This decrease was primarily due to growth in transaction volumes discussed above, which did not require similar increases in support costs.
+The increase in salaries and benefits for the second quarter and first half of 2013 compared to the same periods of 2012 was primarily due an increase in headcount to support the expansion of our operations both in the U.S and internationally and increased bonus expense related to improved results.
+As a percentage of revenues, salaries and benefits decreased to 22.9% for the second quarter and 23.5% for the first half of 2013 from 23.8% for the second quarter and 24.6% for the first half of 2012.
+These decreases were primarily due to the growth in the number of money transfers processed discussed above, which did not require similar increases in support costs.